hardomi12/CollectionsApp_FinalProject/README.md

 # CollectionsApp_FinalProject
 The final project for Mobile Media Development (MC 4327) where I made an app where you can store and organize various text, link, and image items.
+For this assignment, I used Claude and Gemini to generate the code according to my vision for the design and functionality.
+I acted more like a manager than a coder, overseeing the AI's outputs, testing for bugs, and prompting for new features and improvements to better the user experience.
+The user can create Collections and add Items (text notes, labeled links, and images), allowing them to organize media however they choose.
+The design is minimal, with subtle emphasis on buttons and app structure.
+The data is entirely user-generated, with the content soley relying on what the user uploads into their collections.
+To builf this app, I started by prompting Claude to help me build a simple collection-based app that is friendly to new coders, with explanations for the core coding elements at every step.
+I prompted over a month, working with errors and model limitations, to slowly add new features and fix bugs.